-Lewis “Lew” Ayers, is Vice President and Director of Operations at AFG and brings more than 40 years of extensive construction management experience.
+Lewis “Lew” Ayers, is Project Director at AFG and brings more than 40 years of extensive construction management experience.
 He has worked successfully on federal, laboratory, biomedical, and commercial projects while coordinating multiple projects simultaneously, meeting aggressive construction schedules, and running well-managed and safe construction sites.
-A retired Master Chief with the US Navy Seabees, Ken recently celebrated his 15th year of employment with AFG, so we thought we’d ask him a few questions about his experience in the AEC industry and at AFG.

 Congratulations on 10 years with AFG!
 How did you come to work with us?

 In 2009 my employer was a CM firm whose portfolio of projects was dwindling, and I saw my co-workers being asked to take a few days off per week without pay.
 Things were looking bleak after the mortgage collapse of ’08.